QBladeOcean/QBladeOceanDocs/docs/source/src/user/turbine/structure.rst

 ANCF Cable Element
 ------------------

 The ANCF Cable element in QBlade is used for an efficient simulation of slender, cable like structures such as mooring lines and blade cables.
-These elements utilize Absolute Nodal Coordinate Formulation to obtain accurate and efficient results for complex mooring system configurations or tower guywires (see :ref:`Cable Structural Data File` and :ref:`Cable Elements and Ground-Fixing`).
+These elements utilize Absolute Nodal Coordinate Formulation to obtain accurate and efficient results for complex mooring system configurations or tower guywires (see :ref:`Cable Structural Data File` and :ref:`Mooring Elements and Ground-Constraints`).

 Blade, Strut and Tower Structural Data Files